OpenLiberty/docs-javadoc/README.md

 - Jakarta EE APIs
 - Java EE APIs

-Microprofile and Jakarta API documentation is updated with each major release from those platforms.
+MicroProfile and Jakarta API documentation is updated with each major release from those platforms.
 The Open Liberty API and SPI documentation is updated with each 4-week release of the runtime.

 ## Preparing Open Liberty API and SPI Javadoc files for publication